ethanbass/chromatographR/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Another note concerns five DOI links in the documentation which are supposedly invalid:
+* The note concerns four DOI links in the documentation which are supposedly invalid:

 Found the following (possibly) invalid URLs:
   URL: https://doi.org/10.1002/cem.859